How Many Ml In 1.5 Tsp

 • Measuring Technique: How you fill the teaspoon or measuring cup matters.
 Overfilling or underfilling will lead to inaccuracies.

 • Substance Being Measured: The viscosity and density of the substance can also play a role.
-For example, measuring 1.5 tsp of honey might yield a slightly different volume in milliliters compared to measuring 1.5 tsp of water.
+Here's one way to look at it: measuring 1.5 tsp of honey might yield a slightly different volume in milliliters compared to measuring 1.5 tsp of water.

 Best Practices for Accurate Measurement